Ypertex/blog/content/articles/test-your-way-to-success/index.md

 > Learning is great.
 Learning the hard way not so much.

 You've learned the hard way if it's tough or even impossible to recover from your mistakes.
-Just like in case 1 above: Your client *didn't know that they didn't know* what was really needed.
+Just like in case 1 above: Your client *didn't know that they didn't know* what was needed.
 In most cases, such a revelation comes pretty late when correcting mistakes costs *a lot*.

 The answer is a process with four steps:

 1. **Identify and formulate the assumption** that represents the highest risk of failure.
-2. **Design the most reliable and fastest test** that will produce a true/false result and upgrade your assumption to fact.
+2. **Design the most reliable and fastest test** that will produce a true/false result and upgrade your assumption to a fact.
 3. **Run the test.**
 4. **Repeat.**

 These assumptions are called <abbr title="Riskiest Assumptions to Test">RATs</abbr>.
-So if your client tells you "I know *exactly* what I need" you should smell a RAT, test this assumption and turn it into hard fact.
-If your boss' boss hands you a project order with detailed tasks lists and deadlines, making it look like a well-thought-out plan, you should smell a RAT and test it.
+So if your client tells you "I know *exactly* what I need" you should smell a RAT, test this assumption and turn it into a hard fact.
+If your boss' boss hands you a project order with detailed task lists and deadlines, making it look like a well-thought-out plan, you should smell a RAT and test it.
 A shitty first draft doesn't become a sound concept only because someone up the hierarchy wrote it!
-If you develop a solution, don't assume you know your user just because you have been using your own solution.
+If you develop a solution, don't assume you know your user just because you have been using your solution.
 Define RATs instead and test them early and often with your real users.

-In general: When it comes to other human beings, beware your tendency to know anything.
+In general: When it comes to other human beings, beware of your tendency to know anything.
 Devise a test, then test it.

 ## Tips for Proper Testing

 When I say testing, I don't necessarily mean asking.
 While it certainly is a very fast test, it rarely produces reliable results.
 So what are the rough guidelines for properly testing assumptions?
 To give you some concrete ideas on how to go about validating your RATs:

-* Observe what your test subjects *actually do* in their environment; don't ask what they *assume they do*.
+* Observe what your test subjects *do* in their environment; don't ask what they *assume they do*.
 * Use prototypes and test environments to put people in situations that are as *close to reality* as possible.
-* If observation is impossible, ask the *persons who take the ultimate decision* on the topic at hand.
+* If an observation is impossible, ask the *persons who take the ultimate decision* on the topic at hand.
 Eliminate hearsay and the dangerous assumed assumptions.
 * Make your tests as real as possible by having the persons *commit to something* (like a follow-up action) or *give up something* valuable (like more of their time).
 Do they put their money/time where their mouth is?

 {{<figure src="3d9b166b-a85c-4d49-8de3-5e984edba87d">}}Testing assumptions is like making an eye test: It'll help you getting a better picture{{</figure>}}